QuadSpinner/Gaea-Docs/reference/Nodes/Output--Output.md

 > The output file will be overwritten on each build.
 Use the @Build-Manager instead to automatically stack and rename files.

 > [!NOTE]
 > The Output node is for backward compatibility only.
-We recommend using the @Build-Manager instead, unless you have specific uses.
+We recommend using the @Build-Manager instead, unless you have specific needs.